Skmaqn–Port-la-Joye–Fort Amherst: National Historic Site

 Following its abandonment by the British Army, the property became part of the township of Lot 65.
 The feudal owners of the township were Richard Wright, Esq., and Hugh Owens, Esq.
 In 1781, one half was sold for arrears (to the Owens Holding).
 The actual land containing the abandoned fortification was the first governor of St. John's Island, Walter Patterson, who acquired the land in 1773.
 Governor Patterson and his wife, Hester Warren, built a farmhouse on the property and named it "Warren Farm".
 Patterson was removed from office in 1786 and the land was left vacant until 1796 when his title was nullified.
 A variety of landowners farmed the property until 1959 when it was purchased by the federal government for preservation, which had designated it a National Historic Site the previous year.
 The present visitor center was officially opened in 1973 as part of Prince Edward Island's celebration of its centennial of provincehood.

-The site is named, in part, after a fort which was renamed for officer Jeffery Amherst of the British army.
+The site is named, in part, after a fort which was renamed for Amherst.
 A 2007 article, "The Un-Canadians", in The Beaver, includes Amherst on a list of those in the history of Canada who are considered contemptible because he "supported plans of distributing smallpox-infested blankets to First Nations people."
 In 2008, Mi'kmaq spiritual leader John Joe Sark called the name of Port-la-Joye–Fort Amherst a "terrible blotch on Canada", and said, "To have a place named after General Amherst would be like having a city in Jerusalem named after Adolf Hitler...it's disgusting."
 Sark raised his concerns again in a January 29, 2016, letter to the federal government.
 Mi'kmaq historian Daniel N. Paul, who referred to Amherst as motivated by white supremacist beliefs, also supports a name change, saying "In the future I don't think there should ever be anything named after people who committed what can be described as crimes against humanity."
 In February 2016, a spokesperson for Parks Canada said it would review the matter after a proper complaint is filed, and after consultation with the Historic Sites and Monuments Board.
 Ultimately, the minister responsible for Parks announced a name change for the site, from Port-la-Joye–Fort Amherst NHS to Skmaqn–Port-la-Joye–Fort Amherst NHS on February 16, 2018.
 The additional Mi’kmaq word means “the waiting place”, and is thought to originate between 1725 and 1758, "when Mi’kmaq and French leaders met annually at the site to renew their relationship and military alliance."